-ALCO considers two (2) direct competitors in the high-end residential market segment in terms of comparable quality of development and pricing of products - Ayala Land, Inc. and Rockwell Land Corporation.
+ALCO considers two (2) direct competitors in the high-end residential market segment in terms of relative quality of development and pricing of products - Ayala Land, Inc. and Rockwell Land Corporation.
 These companies have been in the business many years earlier than ALCO and they have strong brand equity, long track record, and big balance sheets.
 In the office development front, ALCO competes with both large and medium-scale developers such as Ayala Land, Inc., The Net Group, Daiichi Properties, and other local developers, particularly in Cebu City.
 These companies are considered to have the greater share of the market at the moment.

 ALCO intends to primarily capitalize on its niche market by developing projects in distinct locations, which are unique and special in terms of design, high quality of construction, and sustainable and wellness features.
-ALCO is the pioneer in sustainable developments, being the first and only company to have a portfolio of office and residential projects that is 100% certified as sustainable under the LEED, BERDE, EDGE and WELL certification programs.
+ALCO is the pioneer in sustainable developments, being the first and only company to have all its projects multi-certified with LEED, BERDE, EDGE and WELL.
 It intends to continue to provide distinctive products with better quality at competitive pricing.
 ALCO is able to achieve this given its strong but lean management team as well as its organization as a whole.